zowe/docs-site/docs/user-guide/systemrequirements.md

 **Note:** As a best practice, we recommend that you update Node.js regularly to the latest Long Term Support (LTS) version.

-Ensure that the following prerequisite software is installed on your PC:
+Ensure that the following prerequisite software is installed on your computer:

 - [**Node.js V8.0 or later**](https://nodejs.org/en/download/)